Croft, Kansas: History

-Long ago, it had a rail station on the Wichita & Englewood division of the Atchison, Topeka & Santa Fe railroad.
+Croft reported a population of 30 in 1910 and was located in the now-defunct Springvale Township of Pratt County, Kansas.
+It formerly hosted a station on the Wichita & Englewood division of the Atchison, Topeka & Santa Fe railroad.
 It had telephone connections, local trade, did some shipping and in 1910, reported a population of 30.
 A post office was opened in Croft in 1907, and remained in operation until it was discontinued in 1961.